5 Sights to See in Inyo County, the Land of Extremes

-Inyo County is a land of extremes.
+Inyo County in eastern California is a land of extremes.
 It claims the highest and lowest points in the lower 48.
 Mount Whitney with an elevation of 14,505 feet is 85 miles west of Death Valley National Park’s Badwater Basin at 282 ft below sea level.
 Stay in the towns of Bishop, Big Pine, Independence, and Lone Pine while exploring the area.

 While the scenery in Inyo County is absolutely mesmerizing, so is its local culture and history.
 Here are four spots to explore.